fprl/monorepo-reproduction/README.md

-Issue with `useContextProvider` in monorepo contexts.
+# Issue with `useContextProvider` in monorepo setup.

 ### Describe the bug